Ghaznavid–Saffarid war: Aftermath

 Khalaf's was imprisoned and sent to Juzjanan.
 In September 1003, rebellion broke out in Sistan.
-Sultan Mahmud marched with an army of 10,000 accompanied by his brother Nasr, Altüntāsh, and Abu 'Abdu'llah Muhammad at-Ta'i.
+Sultan Mahmud marched with an army of 10,000 accompanied by his brother Nasr, Altuntash, and Abu 'Abdu'llah Muhammad at-Ta'i.
 The rebels took the fort of Uk.
 On 15 October 1003, the Ghaznavid forces captured the fort in a surprise attack at night.
 Many rebels were captured and executed.
 Mahmud preceded to Ghazna leaving Nasr in charge of Sistan.
-Khalaf lived in Juzjanan until 1007, he was moved to Gardez after establishing correspondence with Ilak Nasr Khan who was then war with Ghaznavids.
+Khalaf lived in Juzjanan until 1007, he was moved to Gardez after establishing correspondence with Ilig Nasr Khan who was then war with Ghaznavids.
 He died at Gardez in 1009, ending the Saffarid dynasty.

+During the suppression of rebellion Mahmud's Hindu troops sacked the Friday mosque of Zaranj massacring Muslims and Christians at their Church.